Early Life

 Philanthropy

-Dubin is a co-founder of the Robin Hood Foundation, which combats poverty in New York City.
-He and his wife, Dr. Eva Andersson-Dubin, established the Dubin Breast Center at Mount Sinai, a leading institution for breast cancer research and clinical care.
-They have also signed The Giving Pledge, committing to donate at least 50% of their wealth to charity.
+Dubin is actively involved in philanthropy.
+He is a founding board member of the Robin Hood Foundation, which focuses on fighting poverty in New York City.
+He and his wife, Eva Andersson-Dubin, have also funded the Dubin Breast Center of the Tisch Cancer Institute at Mount Sinai.
+They signed The Giving Pledge in 2012, committing to donate at least 50% of their wealth to charity.